Azure-Samples/azure-chaos-engineering/scenarios/aks_chaos/Readme.md

    Access the Chaos Studio dashboard within Azure Portal to monitor ongoing experiments, check their status, and view any logs or results generated during the tests.

 9. **Access Chaos Mesh Dashboard:**
    Observe real-time information on the Chaos Mesh dashboard by visiting the external IP provided by the LoadBalancer.
 This allows for proper visualization and management of experiments.
+There is a token file generated that you can use to connect into mesh-dashboard.

 Through this well-defined process, you'll comprehensively test the resiliency of your AKS infrastructure, leading to improved strategies for fault tolerance and ensuring your cloud applications' robustness and reliability.